DigitalRuby/IPBan/README.md

 Please visit <a href='https://ipban.com'>https://ipban.com</a> to learn about IPBan Pro, the best way to secure your Windows and Linux servers from botnets, brute force attacks and hackers.

 **Requirements**
 - IPBan requires .NET core 2.2 SDK to build and debug code.
-For an IDE, I suggest Visual Studio Community 2017 (2019+ recommended) for Windows or MAC, or VS code for Linux.
+For an IDE, I suggest Visual Studio Community 2017 (2019+ recommended) for Windows, or VS code for Linux.
 All are free.
 You can build a self contained executable to eliminate the need for dotnet core on the server machine, or just download the precompiled binaries.
 - Running and/or debugging code requires that you run your IDE or terminal as administrator or root.
-- Officially supported platforms: Windows 8.1 or newer (x86, x64), Windows Server 2008 or newer (x86, x64), Linux Ubuntu 16.04+ or equivelant (x64).
+- Officially supported platforms: Windows 8.1 or newer (x86, x64), Windows Server 2012 or newer (x86, x64), Linux Ubuntu 16.04+ or equivelant (x64).
+Windows Server 2008 will work with some tweaks, but it is basically at end of life, so no longer officially supported.
 - Mac OS X not supported at this time.

 **Features**